 When younger, I disliked the idea of a smatterer.
 But why deny curiosity?
 Why not accept what I am?
 By indulging my vice, I’ve come to know quite a surprising amount about a great many topics, though I can’t claim to be an expert in any of them.
-Well, I suppose the law degree may be an exception–I’m considered to have a measure of expertise in the law, could teach law.
-But, of course, being a consummate smatterer, I haven’t the slightest interest in doing that.
+Well, I suppose the law degree may be an exception.
+I’m considered to have a measure of expertise in the law, could even teach law.
+But, of course, being a consummate smatterer (underscore “consummate”), I haven’t the slightest interest in doing that.

 I’d rather discuss philosophy with a card-carrying philosopher in smoky bars late at night.
 (Yep, he showed me the card.)

 Left brain, right brain?
-I test squarely in the middle.
+I test squarely in the middle (though the whole concept apparently has since been debunked).
 I began college in math and sciences wanting to be an astrophysicist, but became an English major instead—as all my liberal arts friends said I would.
 I pursued Oriental studies, Chinese, psychology, French, and computer programming.
 I tested high enough in spatial reasoning that a psychology professor assumed I was an engineering major.
-When I told him I was an English major, he was irate.
+When I told him I was an English major, he was unmistakably irate.
 Since artists run in the family, I’ve even learned to paint and draw with a modicum of self-expression.

 What’s my point?
 (It seems I’m always chasing after it.)

-When I was in my early twenties, two grad-students, also mathematicians, a young man and woman, swaggered into the Little Caesar’s in Columbia, S.C. where I worked as a cashier.
-Contrary to their need to appear superior, behaving as obnoxiously as they did seemed to demonstrate a certain vulnerability.
+When I was in my early twenties, two grad-students, mathematicians, a young man and woman, swaggered into the Little Caesar’s in Columbia, S.C. where I worked as a cashier.
+Contrary to their need to appear superior, as obnoxious as they were—they were very obnoxious—they demonstrated a kind of vulnerability.
 I was watching.
 I was listening.
-I remember exactly how they leaned into one another, clinging, how they giggled, their foppishness, so obviously drunk off their own arrogance….
+I remember exactly how they leaned into one another, clinging, how they giggled, their foppishness, so obviously drunk off their own arrogance…

-But it’s through these wonderful details that the inner worlds of other people are imparted to us: the way they make us feel, the way they speak, what they say, how they laugh, wave their hands, stand stiffly, take up space, the way they do or don’t make eye contact, or when they scrunch up their noses with unmitigated distaste.
+But it’s these wonderful details that impart the inner worlds of other people to us: the way they make us feel, the way they speak, what they say, how they laugh, wave their hands, stand stiffly, take up space, the way they do or don’t make eye contact, or when they scrunch up their noses with distaste.
 With enough information, you can nearly map them.
 But it’s true that some people are more difficult to read.
-Those are the ones who don’t wish to be seen–yet expect you to be watching.
+Those are the ones who don’t wish to be seen, yet expect you to be watching.
 They deflect.
-Of course, this is interesting, too.
+Of course, this is interesting too.

 When I wrote my undergraduate thesis, a creative writing thesis, I was quite nervous about continuing the story, so much so that that I almost didn’t start.
 I thought I lacked sufficient life experience to tell the full story the way I wanted to tell it—the story of a relativist work (a book) and the lives of those it affected.